Display problems sometimes occur in the Adobe Target Visual Experience Composer (VEC) under certain conditions.

 You have not entered a default URL in your account setup page.

-Ensure that this setting is enabled, then download and update mbox.js on your website.
+Ensure that this setting is enabled, then download and update at.js on your website.

 While using browse mode, if you access a URL that does not have Target libraries implemented (at.js or Adobe Experience Platform Web SDK) or contains a frame-buster header, the Visual Experience Composer appears broken.
 Due to browser security concerns, Target cannot access the URL you navigated to or the VEC URL does not update consistently if the page loads.